soccertrack/funfacts/README.md

 ```

-### 69. Undefined
+### 69. undefined
-We should not leave variable to be `undefined`.
-You get undefined when something is not assign or initialized.
-However, this is some undefined behavior that you should know about:
+It's important to avoid leaving variables as `undefined` in your JavaScript code.
+Variables are considered undefined when they haven't been assigned or initialized.
+However, it's essential to be aware of certain undefined behaviors in JavaScript that can affect your code:
 ```javascript
 console.log(undefined == null);  // true
 console.log(undefined === null); // false